Whale watching in Greenland

 The sea is teeming with whales.
 As a spectator expect to be at a loss for words when you get close to these giant mammals of the deep.

-The sea around Greenland is teeming with whales: minke whales, fin whales and humpback whales.
+The sea around Greenland abounds with several whale species: minke whales, fin whales, humpback whales and narwhals.
 As a spectator you often find yourself at a loss for words as the whales play in their natural habitat, breaking through the surface before diving down into the deep with a huge splash.

-From the middle of the summer until well into the autumn you’re almost guaranteed to see whales around Paamiut, Nuuk, Aasiaat, Disko Bay and Uummannaq, although of course it’s difficult to guarantee anything on behalf of the whales; they have the entire ocean as their backyard.
+From mid-summer until late autumn you’re almost guaranteed to see whales around Paamiut, Nuuk, Aasiaat, Disko Bay and Uummannaq.
+However, it goes without saying that it is difficult to issue a guarantee on behalf of the whales; they swim their own paths.

-It’s difficult to rate one particular area ahead of another, although a whale safari in Disko Bay is a unique experience.
+It’s difficult to rate one particular area ahead of another, although a whale safari by the ice fjord at the Disko Bay is a unique experience.
 Imagine a sailing trip amongst majestic icebergs that are navigating their own way out to the open sea.
 This is an adventure in itself, and when one or more tail fins suddenly appear on the horizon or just a few hundred metres ahead, it’s guaranteed to send your heart racing.